+Seth Allen

+on Tech coach Buzz Williams

+to get a shot at playing in the NBA.
+He also is willing to play in Europe.

 Once the ball stops bouncing, he wants to get into coaching, preferably at the college level.
 Williams told him that he wants to hire him when that day comes.

-It would be an interesting end to Allen's basketball story-a kid whose basketball career began by tossing socks in a laundry basket, who had never been out of the city, leaving his beloved family to transfer to Virginia Tech and the mountains of Southwest Virginia, and returning to the school to coach.
+It would be an interesting end to Allen's basketball story - a kid whose basketball career began by tossing socks in a laundry basket, who had never been out of the city, leaving his beloved family to transfer to Virginia Tech and the mountains of Southwest Virginia, and returning to the school to coach.

 Allen hopes that day is far away, though the thought carries with it a certain appeal.
 "I'm going to miss that Hokie Stone and West End," he said, with a smile.

 Then he added, "I've had a wonderful experience here.
 Being able to be accepted as an outsider, it's like, 'Welcome to Tech.'
 People are just so nice.
-This town is full of "I love Tech.
+This town is full of good people.

+"I love Tech.
 I'm kind of sad I'm leaving."

 For sure, the feeling from Hokie Nation is mutual.

+Whether you're planning a family vacation, a romantic getaway, or hitting the road to cheer the Hokies to victory, Martin Travel has you covered.

+Ensure your place in the stands or in the sand with one of our travel packages.

+For more information, stop by your local store:

-The Tech men's track and field team is aiming for another ACC crown, while the women's squad feels that it has positioned itself to contend for one, as the Hokies get set to launch the 2017 season by Jimmy Robertson The ongoing renovations to Rector Field House call for the building of an area to display the Virginia Tech track and field teams' ACC championship trophies among other awards and honors.
+The ongoing renovations to Rector Field House call for the building of an area to display the Virginia Tech track and field teams' ACC championship trophies among other awards and honors.

 The program desperately needs such an area.
 Dave Cianelli's office looks a little cluttered these days with 10 ACC team trophies tucked away in various places within his lair.

 Cianelli, the director of Tech track and field and cross country, saw his Tech men's team demolish the competition at the ACC Outdoor Track and Field Championships last May in Tallahassee, Florida en route to the team's sixth ACC title.
 It was almost a perfect performance, as the Hokies won four gold medals and six silver medals, scoring 129 points and winning in a landslide (36 points).

 "I've been coaching for 33 years, and that's happened maybe three times," Cianelli said of his team's performance.
 "Maybe four.
 In our sport, it doesn't happen much."

 Bolstered by 14 seniors, the men's team appears to be in excellent shape to make yet another run at an ACC crown and finish high at the NCAA Championships.
 The women's team features 10 seniors, and that team should be much improved this upcoming season.

 In preparation for the indoor season, which starts Jan.
 13, Cianelli answered questions about his program.

-Q: How much is the Rector Field House project going to help vour programs?
+Q: How much is the Rector Field House project going to help your programs?